What Is Behavioral Addiction?

 The brain develops powerful reinforcements for these behaviors, making you want to do them again and again, even if you’re experiencing negative consequences from these actions.
 In many cases, the reinforcement of a behavior is so intense that an addicted person experiences withdrawal symptoms when they stop the behavior–they may feel agitated, irritable or have trouble sleeping.

-Some common behaviors that can develop into an addiction are:
+Common behaviors that can develop into an addiction

 - Internet use